logo

 Also flown to South Westland

-The only regular airmail service in New Zealand at this time was from Hokitika to Haast and Okuru in South Westland and, after being flown from Gisborne to Napier, the next cover was flown from Hokitika to Haast.
+The only regular airmail service in New Zealand at this time was from Hokitika to Haast and Okuru in South Westland.

+After being flown from Gisborne to Napier, this cover was flown from Hokitika to Haast.
 It is backstamped at Napier on 16 April, but the Haast backstamp is not until 30 April.

 The cover has a privately printed inscription stating that it was flown on the service to South Westland.